Overview and Description

 Assessment:

-- Severity is classified by pathologic findings: neurapraxia, axonotmesis, and neurotmesis, also known as Seddon Classification.3 It is sometimes difficult to differentiate the severity by clinical findings, because all three lesion types have common neurologic impairments—motor and/or sensory loss—distal to the lesion.
+- Pathologic findings, specifically neurapraxia, axonotmesis, and neurotmesis, are used to classify the severity of nerve damage according to the Seddon Classification.3 It is sometimes difficult to differentiate the severity by clinical findings, because all three lesion types have common neurologic impairments—motor and/or sensory loss—distal to the lesion.

 - In neuropraxia (Sunderland grade 1) there is focal demyelination with impaired sensory and motor function distal to the lesion but preserved axonal continuity.